 When it comes to kids, all of this information about body clocks and hormone production still applies.
-That being said, newborns are a bit of an exception as they don’t start producing melatonin or cortisol until after 8 weeks of age.
-But beyond the first couple months, infants will start to establish a 24-hour light-dark sleep cycle which they will follow throughout their life.
+That being said, newborns are a bit of an exception as they don’t start producing melatonin or cortisol until after eight weeks of age.
+But beyond the first couple of months, infants will begin to establish a 24-hour light-dark sleep cycle, which they will follow throughout their life.
 Is melatonin safe for kids?
 Probably.

 Now the big question: Will giving my child melatonin help them sleep through the night?

 And the answer is: No, probably not.

-While it’s possible that it might help them get to sleep at night, it most certainly will not help them stay asleep.
-And this isn’t just my opinion; this is the general consensus of sleep specialists, researchers, and doctors worldwide.
-The National Sleep Foundation has found that, “…when scientists conduct tests to compare melatonin as a ‘sleeping pill’ to a placebo (sugar pill) most studies show no benefit of melatonin.”
-Additionally, melatonin is a naturally occurring hormone in the body so taking more of it can have serious side effects such as abdominal pain, excessive sweating, vision problems, nausea, daytime laziness, and drowsiness.
+While it might help them get to sleep at night, it most certainly will not help them stay asleep.
+And this isn’t just my opinion; this is the consensus of sleep specialists, researchers, and doctors worldwide.
+The National Sleep Foundation has found that “…when scientists conduct tests to compare melatonin as a ‘sleeping pill’ to a placebo (sugar pill), most studies show no benefit of melatonin.”
+Additionally, melatonin is a naturally occurring hormone in the body, so taking more of it can have serious side effects such as abdominal pain, excessive sweating, vision problems, nausea, daytime laziness, and drowsiness.

 Again, I am in no way anti-homeopathic or naturopathic medicine.
-There are very real uses for melatonin (as mentioned above) and it has proven to be very helpful in certain cases.
+There are very real uses for melatonin (as mentioned above), and it has proven to be very helpful in some instances.
 Whether this is a placebo effect for some, no big deal!
-They’re getting the sleep they need and that’s vitally important in its own right.
+They’re getting the sleep they need, and that’s vitally important in its own right.
 But when it comes to young children, I feel that it’s essential for us as parents to teach them the skills they need to fall asleep and stay asleep on their own.